Some of the camera settings on Galaxy S10, S10+, S10e, and S10 5G are intuitive. But some are hidden under other settings/entries.

 - Videos.
 The settings in this section are about videos including rear video size, front video size, advanced recording options, and video stabilization.

 - Useful features.
 Everything else is included in the section of useful features.
-They include HDR, tracking autofocus, grid lines, location tags, camera modes, shooting methods, quick launch, quick review, and reset camera settings.
+They include HDR, tracking autofocus, grid lines, location tags, camera modes including the night mode, shooting methods, quick launch, quick review, and reset camera settings.

 We will explain these settings one by one.